aymakan/php-sdk/README.md

 ```

-Used for Rediect Download Zip
+Used for Direct Download Zip

 ```php